 Large nests are communal and inhabited over multiple successive generations.
 The adult female can often display aggression towards the male, in which case the male will often seek shelter away from the main group.
-While occasionally more than one litter may reside in the den at one time, the young generally disperse after the next litter is born.
+Young generally disperse after the next litter is born.
 If an adult female is seen with an older young, it is most likely a female offspring.
 In some re-introduced populations on offshore islands, female rats may occupy small, relatively stable den areas, while the male rats occupy a wider range of den sites (Encyclopedia of Life 2018).